wtbarnes/fiasco/CONTRIBUTING.md

 "Create pull request".
 Other contributors will then have a chance to review the code and offer contructive suggestions.
 You can continue to edit the pull request by changing the corresponding branch on your fiasco fork on GitHub.

+If this is your first contribution to the package, we ask that you additionally edit the file `.zenodo.json` to add your name and affiliation.
+This will ensure that you are properly credited for your efforts.

 After a pull request is merged into the code, you may delete the branch you created for that pull request.